thwbecker/interact/README.md

 ## Binaries

-### Main program
+### Main programs

 interact:

-	reads in fault geometry and boundary conditions.
+	Reads in fault geometry and boundary conditions.
 Can do a one-step calculation where a system of equations is solved based on boundary conditions in stress and/or displacement on the rectangular fault patches.
 BCs can have non-negativity constraints, e.g. motion only in one direction.
-Program can also simulate a loading experiment where patches behave according to a friction criterion (so far, only Coulomb with static and kinetic friction is implemented).
+Program can also simulate a loading experiment where patches behave according to a friction criterion (only static and kinetic friction is implemented).

+rsf_solve:
+	Reads in fault geometry and boundary conditions and rate-state-friction parameters and solves for the
+	quasi-dynamic evolution of stress and slip, like tools such as FDRA or HBI.
+ODE integration is Petsc parallelized and different H matrix interfaces can be used.
+Solution details follow HBI and repdocue the SCEC SEAS benchmark BP5 (see bp5 directory).

 ### Generation of input/output files for interact